2 US students accuse Italian police of rape in Florence

 Florence prosecutors on Friday were investigating allegations by two U.S. students that they were raped by Carabinieri policemen who escorted them home in a patrol car from a nightclub, allegations the U.S. State Department said it was taking very seriously.

-Italian authorities said the 21-year-old students were questioned by prosecutors for several hours a day earlier about their allegations.
+Italian authorities said the 21-year-old students were questioned by prosecutors for several hours Thursday about their allegations.

 ...